Zoo and Aquarium Association: Accreditation Program

 Using the Five Domains Model, ZAA grants accreditation to zoos and aquariums that demonstrate a commitment to positive animal welfare.

 Australian state and territory laws require zoos and aquariums to meet minimum standards for animal welfare.
 In New Zealand, these standards are enforced by the government under the Animal Welfare Act 1999.
 The ZAA Accreditation Program aims to raise the animal welfare standards of accredited zoos and aquariums to surpass existing legal standards.

 Capacity building for zoos and aquariums

 ZAA acts as a focal point for unifying the efforts of zoos and aquariums in contributing to wildlife conservation.
 ZAA publishes news, guidelines and management plans for zoos and aquariums.

 Governance and Operations

 The ZAA is overseen by a Board elected by its members.
 ZAA's headquarters are located in Sydney, Australia and are hosted by Taronga Zoo.
-The ZAA office is hosted by Wellington Zoo in New Zealand.
+The ZAA New Zealand office is hosted by Wellington Zoo in New Zealand.